-WDH has a non-repayable grant scheme to get people into work and boost their skills.
+WDH has a non-repayable grant scheme to get people into work and to boost their skills.

-If you're registered as living in a WDH property, the WDH Foundation Grant Scheme gives you the chance to apply for up to £3,000 in any one year to help with educational support or improving your professional opportunities.
+If you're registered as living in a WDH property and aged over 16, the WDH Foundation Grant Scheme gives you the chance to apply for up to £1,500 every three years to help with educational support or to improve your professional opportunities.

-Examples of what the money could be spent on could include paying for training schemes, buying equipment for courses, funding childcare or securing a monthly bus pass to travel to college.
+Examples of what the money could be spent on could include paying for training schemes, buying equipment for courses, ID, funding childcare or securing a monthly bus pass to travel to college..

 Customer Insight Team